lgsvl/lanefollowing/README.md

 After training is done, your final trained model will be in `lanefollowing/ros2_ws/src/lane_following/train/model/{current-date-and-time-in-utc}.h5` and your model is ready to drive autonomously.

-### Drive with your trained model in LGSVL Simulator
+### Drive with your trained model in SVL Simulator

-Now, it's time to deploy your trained model and test drive with it using LGSVL Simulator.
+Now, it's time to deploy your trained model and test drive with it using SVL Simulator.
 You can replace your trained model with an existing one in `lanefollowing/ros2_ws/src/lane_following/model/model.h5` as this is the path for deployment.

 To drive a car in autonomous mode:
-- Launch **LGSVL Simulator**
+- Launch **SVL Simulator**
 - Create a simulation in **Random Traffic** mode
 - Select your preferred map (e.g., **SingleLaneRoad**) for driving
 - Select your preferred vehicle (e.g., **Lincoln2017MKZ**) with the sensor configuration above